kobejackson98/Reading-Notes/102/Class02/README.md

 ### Understanding The Lessons

-In the following sections we will focus on the three websites listed to gain knowledge on these topics.
+In the following sections we will focus on the four websites listed to gain knowledge on these topics.

+#### Text Editor

+Text Editor - A text editor is a software a user can download or find online.
+The main purpose is to use the software or platform to enter text to help you build a website.

+##### Features The User Should Look For In A Text Editor.

+1. Syntax Highlighting
+2. Themes
+3. Code Completion

+##### Understanding Text Editors And IDE's

+IDE - Integrated Development Environment.
+An IDE has many functions, it is a text editor, a file manager, a compiler, and a debugger all in one software.

+Text Editors - Main job is to edit and manage texts and different files.

 #### The Command Line